-We will examine how Emirates aims to provide an effortless and comfortable flying experience, highlighting their emphasis on diversity and passenger care for individuals who require wheelchair assistance, from committed staff support to customized procedures.
+Moreover, you will also find details on how Emirates aims to provide an effortless and comfortable flying experience, highlighting their emphasis on diversity and passenger care for individuals who require wheelchair assistance, from committed staff support to customized procedures.
 Let us look into Emirates’ wheelchair and special assistance services in detail.

 Overview of Emirates Wheelchair Assistance